-Funded by the California Department of Public Health, California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016, the Niles Sisters Development Initiative's "Families Uniting Locally to Solve Tobacco Proliferation (FULSTOP)" is a communitybased initiative that aims to reduce tobacco-related health disparities among refugee, ethnic, and African-American / Black communities in San Diego and Orange counties, and make gains toward health equity through collaborative, regional approaches directed toward policy change and community education.
-FULSTOP collaborative partners engage in activities to facilitate the adoption and implementation of smokefree policy with faith-based organizations and smoke-free Multi Unit Housing.
-Additionally, FULSTOP seeks to enhance deterrent policies toward flavored tobacco products.
-As a result of this initiative, several faith-based organizations in both San Diego and Orange counties have adopted smoke-free policies within their congregations.
-BAI serves as the Independent Evaluator.
-Evaluation activities include but are not limited to analysis of observational data, public opinion polls, satisfaction surveys, knowledge gained from workshops and presentations, key informant interviews, and focus groups.
+Funded by the California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016, the Niles Sisters Development Initiative's "Families Uniting Locally to Solve Tobacco Proliferation (FULSTOP)" is a community-based initiative that aimed to reduce tobacco-related health disparities among refugee, ethnic, and African-American/Black communities in San Diego and Orange counties.
+The FULSTOP collaborative partners engaged in numerous activities to facilitate the adoption and implementation of smoke-free policy with faith-based organizations and Multi Unit Housing.
+Additionally, FULSTOP supported deterrent policies toward the retail of flavored tobacco products in cities of Lemon grove and Lake Forest in San Diego County, and Oceanside in Orange county.
+The statewide ban on flavored tobacco sales took full effect in 2024.
+BAI served as the Independent Evaluator.
+Evaluation activities included but were not limited to analysis of observational data, public opinion polls, and knowledge pre/post surveys, workshops, key informant interviews, and focus groups.
 2018-2023.